 Sponsor: Hawaii Film Office

-The KAU KA HŌKŪ (Shooting Star) Award will be awarded to an emerging filmmaker (first or second feature film).
+The KAU KA HŌKŪ (Shooting Star) Award presented by Hawaiian Airlines will be awarded to an emerging filmmaker (first or second feature film).
 Both fiction and non-fiction feature films will be nominated by the festival programmers and adjudicated by an international jury.

 Founded in 1990 by Cinemaya and UNESCO, the Network for the Promotion of Asian-Pacific Cinema (NETPAC) is an international not-for-profit organization dedicated to promoting Asian and Pacific film throughout the world.
 The prestigious NETPAC award is given at select international film festivals to promote Asian and Pacific cinema by spotlighting exceptional works and discovering new talent.
 The NETPAC award is presented annually at international film festivals in Berlin, Cannes, Venice, Rotterdam, Busan, Singapore, Taiwan, Yamagata, Amiens and Hawaii.
 HIFF is the only film festival in North America given permission to present the NETPAC award.
 The 2018 Hawaii International Film Festival NETPAC Award winner will be selected from all 1st and 2nd directorial efforts of Asian and Pacific feature films playing at this year’s festival.
 The winner will be announced during the Awards Ceremony and Reception by the NETPAC jury.